SkafteNicki/dtu_mlops/07_distributed_training/readme.md

    * Finally, they can be directly feed into the trainer object when doing the fitting

-3. Instanciate a `Trainer` object.
+3. Instantiate a `Trainer` object.
 It is recommended to take a look at the [trainer arguments](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#trainer-flags) (there are many of them) and maybe adjust some of them: